It is a medication designed to reverse opioid overdose rapidly.

 The liquid for injection is commonly used by paramedics, emergency room doctors, and other specially trained first responders.
 To facilitate ease of use, NARCAN® allows naloxone to be sprayed on the nose.

-While improvised sprays have been used to convert syringes for use as a nasal spray, they may not deliver the proper dose.
+While improvised sprays have converted syringes into nasal spray, they may not deliver the proper dose.

 Friends, family, and other people in the community can administer the injection of naloxone in self-injection and nasal spray to someone who has taken an overdose.